-This method can be easily extended to problems with a number of states greater than two.
-It can also be used for regularization models with more than one potential value parameter.
+This method can easily be extended to problems with a number of states greater than two.
+This method can also be used for regularization models with more than one potential value parameter.
 In such cases the candidates are vectors.
-In order to avoid the large computational cost, the quantization in each parameter could be done differently, based on its importance.
-Thus, for parameters of vital importance, one can use a finer step quantization and a coarser one for parameters of less relevance.
+In order to avoid the large computational cost, the quantization in each parameter could be done differently, according to its importance.
+Thus for parameters of vital importance, one can use a finer step quantization, and a coarser one for parameters of less relevance.

-An example of this approach is given in Fig. 5, which concerns the motion detection for the Trevor White sequence.
+An example of this approach is given in Figure 5, and concerns the motion detection for Trevor White sequence.
 A detection map arises at the coarsest level using the ML estimator, and the proposed method is applied, and an optimal regularization value arises.
 This value is used and a new detection map is determined.
-The method for λ determination is applied again and the results with the current detection map are used as initial values at the next level.
+The method for λ determination is applied again, and the results with the current detection map, are used as initial values at the next level.